Our Breeding Program

 It was time for a new bloodline so after a long search we found just the ram from Dana Gochenour of Woolly Hollow in Virginia.
 Arriving late in 2018, Woolly Hollow 0253 “Clay” had a big job to do that fall.
 Not even a yearling yet, he successfully bred every open ewe!
 And we loved the qualities he passed on to our lambs in the subsequent three years.

 In 2021 we bought a flock from a friend who had started her Tunis with Stevie and some of our ewes.
 We were able to use a new ram, “Eddie” on the daughters of Clay.
 We split the ewes into two flocks separated by a cattle panel fence.
 Unfortunately, later in the breeding season, Eddie and Clay had a butting contest at the fence and Clay lost, he was found dead.
-We had an opportunity to sell Eddie later and decided to get another ram lamb, WOOLLY HOLLOW 414 “Gunner,” from Dana.
-We also kept one of our Eddie sons to use for the 2023 lambs we are having at this time.
+We had an opportunity to sell Eddie and kept one of his sons, Guru.
+We decided to get another ram lamb, WOOLLY HOLLOW 414 “Gunner,” from Dana since we really liked Clay.
+Gunner and Guru did a good job breeding the ewes and we had a nice 2023 crop of lambs.
+We had an opportunity to sell both the rams to help out other local breeders.